 ¨Travel because money returns; time doesn’t¨

-- Keep your money hidden (and in more than one place).
+- Keep your cash hidden (and in more than one place).

-- Put your money in a money belt that goes under your clothes or for men in the front pant pocket.
+- Put your cash in a belt (like the one pictured) that goes under your clothes or for men in the front pant pocket.

 - Try to keep one credit card, a little cash, and your passport somewhere other than on your person, just in-case you are robbed.
 Always have copies of your cover passport page (with your photo) on you (in case you need it for identification), at home, and in your luggage, in case it is stolen.